sveltejs/svelte/site/content/docs/02-template-syntax.md

 </ul>
 ```

+You can use each blocks to iterate over any value with a `length` property.

 ---

 An each block can also specify an *index*, equivalent to the second argument in an `array.map(...)` callback: